justuseapen/virtuoso/README.md

 Virtuoso is a bot orchestration framework built on Phoenix.
 Simply put, one place for all your bots.

-## Medium
-Medium is our platform library.
-She is responsible for receiving messages from *any* platform and translating them into a universally understood language.

 ### Supported Platforms
 - FbMessenger (needs documentation, rules, and postback accomodations)